Emergency Dentistry Spring

 How to Prevent Dental Emergencies

 No one wants to experience a dental emergency but unfortunately, they happen all too often.
 While it is comforting to know that Spring Dentist is here to provide the care you need when you need it most, wouldn’t it be better to know how you can prevent these types of injuries in the first place?
-When it comes to oral and overall health, prevention is key to combatting disease and damage, so, if you want to learn what you can do to keep your teeth and gums healthy and intact, review the following information about how to prevent dental emergencies in Spring, TX.
-Should you have additional questions or concerns, please don’t hesitate to contact us.
+If you want to learn what you can do to keep your teeth and gums healthy and intact, review the following information.

 The Damaging Effects of Food

-Over time, your teeth will begin to wear down as a result of daily use (i.e. eating, chewing).
-However, in most cases, the food you eat will not cause you to chip or crack a tooth or lead to tooth decay.
+In most cases, the food you eat will not cause you to chip or crack a tooth or lead to tooth decay.
 That is unless you overindulge in sugary foods or choose to eat something hard or crunchy.
-Too much sugar can cause tooth decay and cavities to develop, and hard, crunchy foods can cause you to accidentally damage a tooth and require restorative or cosmetic dentistry to fix it.
+Too much sugar can cause cavities to develop, and hard, crunchy foods can cause you to accidentally damage a tooth.
 If you want to avoid the need for a filling, dental crown, or veneers, limit the amount of sugar you consume and avoid foods that can cause you to lose parts, if not all, of your teeth.

 The Grinding or Hard-Hitting Impact on Your Teeth